-The laurel forests, which today still occur to a considerable extent on the eastern coasts of the continents, are classified by Klötzli (1987) as thermophilic (20 to 25 °C monthly mean in the vegetation period) and frost-sensitive (minima hardly below -10 °C) as well as drought-sensitive (hardly any arid months in the annual cycle).
-The distinction of ZB V from subtropical/tropical rainforests is given by their more and more regular precipitation and more balanced temperatures, from hardwood forests by their lower and more sporadic precipitation (winter) and regular fires, from deciduous broadleaf forests by their colder winters with late frosts and often drier summers.
+The laurel forests, which today still occur to a considerable extent on the E coasts of the continents, are classified by Klötzli (1987) as thermophilic (20 to 25 °C monthly mean in the vegetation period) and frost-sensitive (minima hardly below -10 °C) as well as drought-sensitive (hardly any arid months in the annual cycle).
+The distinction of ZB V from subtropical/tropical rainforests is given by their more and more regular precipitation and more balanced temperatures, from sclerophyllous forests by their lower and more sporadic precipitation (winter) and regular fires, from deciduous broadleaf forests by their colder winters with late frosts and often drier summers.

 3 Subzonobiome on the western sides of the continents